holadepo/docs/astro/configure-deployment-resources.md

 ## Overview

-After you create an Astro Deployment, you can modify the resource settings to make sure that enough resources are allocated to complete tasks successfully.
+After you create an Astro Deployment, you can modify its resource settings to make sure that enough resources are allocated to complete tasks successfully.

 ## Edit Deployment Resource Settings